Short Sealand: Design

 The Short SA.6 Sealand was a high wing cantilever monoplane amphibious aircraft.
-It shared its basic configuration with the larger Short Solent flying boat, being roughly half its size and featuring some structural advancements nonetheless.
-The Sealand featured all-metal construction, possessing both a flying boat hull and underwing floats for buoyancy.
-It was also provisioned with a standard tail-wheel undercarriage; the two main wheels retracted into recesses in the hull below the wings, while the tailwheel retracted behind the hull's planing bottom.
+It shared its basic configuration with the larger Short Solent flying boat, being roughly half its size and featuring some structural advances.
+The Sealand featured all-metal construction, possessing both a flying boat hull and under-wing floats for buoyancy.
+It was also provisioned with a standard tail-wheel undercarriage; the two main wheels retracted into recesses in the hull below the wings, while the tail wheel retracted behind the hull's planing bottom.
 The retraction mechanism was powered by a 450lb/sq pneumatic system; the aircraft was not fitted with a hydraulic system.

-The passenger cabin, which was sized to accommodate up to seven passengers, was effectively divided into two halves (connected via a gangway) by the box frames formed by the recesses for the retractable undercarriage.
-This cabin was lined by a total of six particularly large windows; a single entrance door was present on the port side of the fuselage, along with an extension door for freight loading or air ambulance missions.
-Hinged drop panels beneath the sliding windows and an external step were present to ease the typically complex mooring process.
+The passenger cabin, which was sized to accommodate up to seven passengers, was divided into two (connected via a gangway) by the box frames formed by the recesses for the retractable undercarriage.
+This cabin was lined by six particularly large windows; a single entrance door was on the port side of the fuselage, along with an extension door for freight loading or air ambulance missions.
+Hinged drop panels beneath the sliding windows and an external step eased the typically complex mooring process.
 The cockpit of the Sealand was designed to be suited for operation by a solo pilot, as well as by one accompanied by a navigator.

-The Sealand was powered by a pair of de Havilland Gipsy Queen 70-3 inverted inline air cooled piston engines, each capable of generating up to 340 hp.
-These engines were intentionally mounted as high as reasonably achievable on the wing so that sufficient clearance from spray would be provided, although this was reduced somewhat during trials in order to reduce drag.
+The Sealand was powered by a pair of de Havilland Gipsy Queen 70–3 inverted inline air cooled piston engines, each capable of generating up to 340 hp.
+These engines were intentionally mounted as high as possible on the wing so that sufficient clearance from spray would be provided, although this was reduced somewhat during trials to reduce drag.
 To ease water handling, reversible-pitch propellers were installed, which could be used to reduce the landing distance required; this arrangement was effective enough that a water rudder was deemed to be unnecessary.